 Outcomes were defined a priori.
 Outcomes of interest were (1) overall survival, (2) disease-free survival, (3) perioperative complications of Clavien-Dindo grade ≥3, and (4) length of hospital stay.
 Our secondary outcomes were (1) achievement of R0 resection, (2) estimated blood loss, and (3) blood transfusion.
 Of note, mortality was defined as the inverse of overall survival.

 With the assistance of a medical librarian, we developed a clinically guided search strategy (Appendix 1).
 PubMed, Embase, Cochrane CENTRAL, ClinicalTrials.gov, International Clinical Trials Registry Platform (ICTRP), and Google Scholar were queried.
 We restricted the search to in-human studies between January 2000 to September 2020.
 We combined search results in EndNote (Clarivate Analytics, London, UK) and exported them to Covidence (Veritas Health Innovation, Melbourne, Australia), with both programs used for duplicate removal.
 Finally, we hand-searched the reference lists of included studies, especially any pertinent meta-analyses.
+For included RCTs, we searched databases to extract updated results from follow-up publications.

 Selection of studies